1Password

 1Password Add API Secret

-• For AWS service particularly, we have the AWS Secret item, you will need to fill in:
+• For AWS service particularly, choose the AWS Key item and fill in:

 • access_key